jax-ml/jax/docs/new_docs/101/transformations.md

 print(f'{b_grad=}')
 ```

-Real models don't keep their parameters in separate positional arguments —
+Real models don't keep their parameters in separate positional arguments.
-they use nested containers like dictionaries. `jax.grad` handles those
+Instead they use nested containers like dictionaries. `jax.grad` handles those
 natively; that's the subject of the next page, {ref}`jax-101-pytrees`.

 ### `value_and_grad` and auxiliary outputs